-Shadows of Kapiti – second editio
+Shadows of Kapiti – second edition

-Shadows of Kapiti – second editio
+Shadows of Kapiti – second edition

 Determined to live peacefully in their new land, Te Rauparaha urges his people of Ngati Toarangatira to end their revenge killing tauas.
 It doesn’t last long when Te Rauparaha is lured into a trap intended to murder him and his family.
 This is the story of Ngati Toarangatira and their chief Te Rauparaha settling around Manawatu and both sides Cook Strait.
 The island of Kapiti becomes their political and military base from there the dominate the region as far south as Akaroa.